A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Methodoology

-We chose the Efficient SMT-based Context-Bounded Model Checker (ESBMC)~\cite{gadelha2018esbmc} and GPT-3.5~\cite{gpt35} model to implement our approach towards building self-healing software via LLMs and formal verification methods illustrated in Figure~\ref{bmc-llm-approach}.
-In particular, we chose ESBMC since it is an efficient software verifier that can solve the highest amount of verification tasks within $10$ seconds time-limit according to SV-COMP 2023.\footnote{\url{https://sv-comp.sosy-lab.org/2023/results/results-verified/quantilePlot-Overall.svg}} In this section, we describe \esbmcai, which is an AI-powered platform that uses counterexamples produced by ESBMC in conjunction with LLMs to enable natural language interactions between the user and ESBMC.
-We describe the \esbmcai architecture and its underlying methods and algorithms.
+Our ACR methodology can be implemented with various BMC tools.
+We chose the Efficient SMT-based Context-Bounded Model Checker (ESBMC)~\cite{gadelha2018esbmc} to implement our approach towards building self-healing software via LLMs and formal verification methods, illustrated in Figure~\ref{bmc-llm-approach}.
+In particular, we chose ESBMC since it is an efficient software verifier that can solve the highest amount of reachability-safety verification tasks within $10$ seconds time-limit according to SV-COMP 2024~\cite{beyer2024state}.
+We note that the selection of a 10-second time limit is not arbitrary.
+While increasing the time limit could yield improved results, longer processing times are unsuitable for code fixing in a live Integrated Development Environment (IDE) and continuous integration (CI) pipeline.
+By adhering to this limit, one can apply the proposed approach to such an existing framework and provide nearly real-time feedback to the programmer.